 A worksheet supports critical thought and discussion about how different stakeholders have different types of power

 Overview: Socio-technical AI literacy requires knowledge of power and stakeholders.
-These slides linked below support learning youth-friendly definitions of 'Power' (the ability to do, control, or change something) and 'Stakeholder' (a person or group that have interest in, created, or are impacted by the technology).
+These slides linked below support learning youth-friendly definitions of 'Power' (the ability to do, control, or change something) and technology 'Stakeholder' (a person or group that have interest in, created, or are impacted by the technology).
 Learners are then presented with different scenarios about AI.
 A worksheet supports mapping out how stakeholders may have different levels of power in the AI scenarios and prompts learners to deliberate more responsible AI.
-An optional, supplemental design booklet supports learners in designing a re-imagined future, considering what a more fair outcome could be and the stakeholders involved.
+An optional, supplemental design booklet supports learners in designing a re-imagined future, considering what a more fair outcome could be, and the stakeholders involved.

-Audience: Middle school-aged youth
+Audience: Middle school-aged youth and older

 Notes:

-Research Publication:
+Research Publications:

 Scenarios help ground understanding in common, concrete examples